open2b/scriggo-site/site/how-to-use.md

 raise a fatal error, print with the _print_ and _println_ builtins used in the template, and get the caller's path relative to the root of the template.

-For example, the following program passes a builtin named _exit_ to the template which terminates the execution of the template if called.
+For example, the following program passes a builtin named _exit_ to the template.
+When called, it ends the execution of the template.

 ```go
 package main